Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 • Structured preferences — strong desire for routine or predictability

-• Communication differences — including variations in speech, tone, or expression
+• Communication differences — variations in speech, tone, or expression

 • Deep focus — immersive interest in specific topics or themes

-• Autism burnout — exhaustion from masking or navigating overwhelming environments
+• Autism burnout — exhaustion after masking or navigating overwhelming environments

 These traits are not always “symptoms” to be fixed — they’re part of how many autistic individuals naturally experience the world.